The Art In Your Home

 So which types of artwork are there?

-Original – An original piece of art is an authentic example of work created from the artist with his/her own hand and is usually signed.
+Original – An original piece of art is an authentic example of work created from the artist with their own hand and is usually signed.
 It is not reproduced or an imitation.
 There is only one piece exactly like it in the world.
 When choosing an original piece, first, you need to set your budget.
 Original pieces can range from inexpensive, for unknown artists, to outrageous, for sought-after or famous pieces and artists.
 Next, take into consideration the space that you are looking to fill.
-Each room in your home, or wall in a room, has a look that you’re trying to achieve.
 Many original pieces capture the light in the texture of the medium used.
 Consider where you will be hanging this original piece and how sunlight coming in a window will affect it.
 Third, when it comes right down to it, beauty is in the eye of the beholder.
-Get what you are truly attracted to – the look of the piece or the prestige of having an original piece.
-Some buyers want only ‘an original.’
+When The art in your home should be what you are truly attracted to – the look of the piece or the prestige of having an original piece.

-Prints – There is only one original piece of art and once it’s sold, there are no more.
+There is only one original piece of art.
+Therefore, once it’s sold, there are no more.
 Many artists are including reproductions of their original pieces.
 They are not unique works of art, but can come in a ‘limited series’ which, if they come from a notable artist, could increase in value over time, or mass-produced copies.
 For the buyer, a print is more affordable, easier to find online, and replaceable.
 Prints are a great way for new art collectors to start their collection.

-Giclee – A giclee, pronounced zhee’clay, is a superior-quality print.
+A giclee, pronounced zhee’clay, is a superior-quality print.
 Giclee means ‘to spray’, which is exactly what an ink jet printer does.
-It’s created using, not only at least 300 dots per inch, compared to the standard 72 DPI of most digital photos, but also an ‘archival’ type of printing paper, canvas, or watercolor paper.
-The ink used are pigment-based rather than dye-based.
+It’s created using at least 300 dots per inch and an ‘archival’ type of printing paper, canvas, or watercolor paper.
+The ink used is pigment-based rather than dye-based.
 Some giclee prints can have limited texture.
 The way you tell a giclee print compared to an original is to, first, run your hand along the surface of the piece.
-If you can feel the raised paint or color on the canvas, then most likely an original.
-If it looks like the medium is seeped into the canvas and smooth, it is more than likely a print.
+Consequently, If you can feel the raised paint or color on the canvas, then most likely an original.
+It is more than likely a print if it looks like the medium is seeped into the canvas and smooth.
 You can also take the frame off and check the edges.
-An original will have rough, uneven paint on the edges which would not be evident in a giclee print.
+An original will have rough, therefore uneven paint on the edges which would not be evident in a giclee print.

-Dimensional – Three-dimensional art pieces are represented by height, width, and depth.
-They occupy physical space and can be seen from all sides and angles compared to two-dimensional which are created on flat surfaces.
+Three-dimensional art pieces can be seen from all sides and angles.
+This in comparison to two-dimensional flat artworks.
 There are two types of three-dimensional art pieces.
 Free-standing sculptures usually represent people, animals, or abstract shapes.
 There are carvings, sculptings, castings, weldings, and glass art.
 Artists typically use wood, stone, clay, glass, or metal to create them.
-The other type of dimensional art is called ‘reliefs’.
+Reliefs is another type of dimensional art.
 This is where the dimension raises up off of a flat surface or it is sunken or carved out of a flat surface.

-Art stimulates the senses and emotions as well as empowers the soul.
-You should choose pieces that work harmoniously with the style of each room but most importantly that capture your attention and create a reaction.
+The art of your home stimulates the senses and emotions as well as empowers the soul.
+Therefore, you should choose pieces that work harmoniously with the style of each room but most importantly that capture your attention and create a reaction.
 When you find a particular piece that you’ve fallen for, find out a little more about whether it’s an original or a print.
-Look into the artist, their values, the background, and learn about what inspired them to create it.
+Specifically, look into the artist, their values, the background, and learn about what inspired them to create it.
 See if there are other pieces they’ve created.

 We love our local sources for original art and finding those perfect pieces for each project.
 If you need help finding those perfect pieces, reach out to our team at info@bgidesign.com to start your collection or schedule a consultation to get some feedback on your current space.